ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

     SSH (Native)
-        Native OpenSSH as an Ansible transport is specified with ``-c ssh`` (or a config file, or a keyword in the :term:`playbook <playbooks>`) and can be useful if wanting to login via Kerberized SSH or using SSH jump hosts, and so on.
+        Native OpenSSH as an Ansible transport is specified with ``-c ssh`` (or a config file, or a keyword in the :term:`playbook <playbooks>`) and can be useful if wanting to login through Kerberized SSH or using SSH jump hosts, and so on.
 In 1.2.1, ``ssh`` will be used by default if the OpenSSH binary on the control machine is sufficiently new.
         Previously, Ansible selected ``paramiko`` as a default.
 Using